Alfred (village), New York: Historic Structures

-The following are listed on the National Register of Historic Places: Alfred Village Historic District, Alumni Hall, Fireman's Hall, Allen Steinheim Museum and the Terra Cotta Building.
+Alfred is home to numerous buildings and properties listed on the National Register of Historic Places: Alumni Hall, Fireman's Hall, Steinheim Castle and the Terra Cotta Building.
+Additionally, 55 properties in Alfred's downtown form the Alfred Village Historic District.

 Geography

 Alfred is approximately located at 42.3° north latitude, 77.8° west longitude.

 According to the United States Census Bureau, the village has a total area of 3.1 sqkm, all land.
 A small stream, Kanakadea Creek, flows through the center of the village, then to the Canisteo River, part of the Susquehanna River watershed.
 The topography is steep hill country, part of the Allegheny Plateau, a physiographic region that is part of the Appalachian Mountains.